 - In a small sauce pan, combine soy sauce, mirin, and sugar.
 Add more sugar if desired to suit your taste.

-- Note, if you are using fresh ginger or garlic, be sure to slice or chop the ginger and garlic and cook these along with the sauce ingredients in Step 1 above.
+- If you are using the optional fresh ginger and/or garlic, be sure to slice or chop the ginger and garlic and cook these along with the sauce ingredients in step 1 above.

-- Heat over medium high flame while stirring the mixture well.
+- Heat over a medium-high flame while stirring the mixture well.

 - Lower heat to medium and bring the sauce to a boil, then turn down the heat to low.
 Simmer the sauce for a few minutes until the sauce reduces slightly.